 - Sound Maskers and other Tinnitus Treatment Technology (helping decrease sound awareness)

 While we use various forms of sound masking and hearing aid treatment options, our primary treatment option includes tinnitus retraining therapy (TRT).
 Often referred to as habituation therapy.
 This treatment method involves retraining your brain to perceive the ringing in your ears in a different way.

-Our behavioral therapy approach provides you with the necessary coping skills to deal with emotional difficulties like depression, stress, or anger, which tend to exacerbate tinnitus.
-Ongoing maintenance, managing associated lifestyle or health problems, and various sound and hearing aid therapeutic options round out the complete program offered by our tinnitus specialists in Snyder and Lubbock, TX.
+Our behavioral therapy approach provides you with the necessary coping skills to deal with emotional difficulties like depression, stress, or anger, which tend to make tinnitus worse.
+Ongoing maintenance, managing associated lifestyle or health problems, relaxation techniques, and various sound and hearing aid therapeutic options round out the complete program offered by our tinnitus doctors in Snyder and Lubbock, TX.

 FREE DOWNLOAD: THE THREE WAYS TO CHECK YOUR HUSBAND'S HEARING WITHOUT HIM NOTICING